mctools/simplebuild-dgcode/doc/source/griff.rst

 ^^^^^^^^^^

 For convenience, all the Griff analysis classes are available in Python as well as C++.
-This allows one to write analyses in python just as (or rather, more) easily than in C++, as well as doing away with the need of a compilation in the *edit* → *compile* → *run* analysis cycle typically carried out.
+This allows one to write analyses in Python just as (or rather, more) easily than in C++, as well as doing away with the need of a compilation in the *edit* → *compile* → *run* analysis cycle typically carried out.